-Dr Kelly Hignett is a historian and a lecturer at Leeds Metropolitan University.
+Dr Kelly Hignett is a historian and a lecturer at Leeds Beckett University.
 Kelly’s interests primarily relate to communist and post-communist Eastern Europe.

 Kelly’s research focuses on the historical analysis of crime and social deviance, particularly in the central and east European region and the former USSR; crime, deviance and underground movements/sub-cultures in communist regimes; the evolving relationship between state and society and experiences of ‘the everyday’ under communism.
-Her PhD research, which she is currently revising for publication, drew on a combination of archival research and oral testimony to explore the evolution of criminal networks in East Central Europe from the 1970s to the early post-communist period.
+Her PhD research drew on a combination of archival research and oral testimony to explore the evolution of criminal networks in East Central Europe from the 1970s to the early post-communist period.
 Kelly has previously published articles in several peer-review journals and edited collections, contributed a series of shorter articles to publications including New Eastern Europe and Jane’s Intelligence Digest and presented numerous papers about her research internationally, in countries including the UK, USA, Poland, Slovakia, Lithuania, Germany and Morocco.

 More recently Kelly has been researching drug abuse and the development of domestic drug markets in late socialist east central Europe.
-Her next major research project will focus on the repression of women in communist-era Czechoslovakia.
+Her next major research project will focus on political repression in communist-era Czechoslovakia.